 Figure 3-1 shows the organization of a typical DEC MSCP subsystem for the LSI-11 bus.
-The MSCP host and controller functions (see subsection 3.2.1) are combined in a single piece of hardware, in this example the DEC RQDX3.
-The RQDX3 supports RD51, RD52, and RD53 hard disk drives and the RX50 5.25-inch floppy drive.
+The MSCP host and controller functions are combined in a single piece of hardware, in this example the DEC RQDX3.
+The RQDX3 supports RD51, RD52, or RD53 hard disk drives and the RX50 5.25-inch floppy drive.
 The RQDX3 plugs directly into the LSI-11 bus and is attached to disk drives via a disk-drive-native interface.